Sajjan2406/Isaac-Sim/Franka_Robot/README.md

 6. A custom code is run to communicate with move_group and MoveitInterface to Manipulate the robot
 7. The robot motion ins visualized in Isaac Sim and Rviz GUI

-The planning can be done by using RViz GUI.
+The planning can be done by using RViz GUI:
 1. Select the planning pipeline and the planner id from Context Tab
 2. Set the goal pose by dragging the robot arm and click plan.
 3. The generated plan can be seen in the GUI
-4. Click execute to execute the generated tarjectory in both RViz GUI and IsaacSim GUI This is how the communication takes place between Moveit!, RViz and IsaacSim:![alt text](<images/Screenshot from 2024-08-26 16-12-39.png>)
+4. Click execute to execute the generated tarjectory in both RViz GUI and IsaacSim GUI.

+This is how the communication takes place between Moveit!, RViz and IsaacSim:![alt text](<images/Screenshot from 2024-08-26 16-12-39.png>)

-I developed a custom node that communicates with move_group node through Moveitinteface.
+I developed a custom node that communicates with move_group node through Moveitinteface:
 1. Include 'move_group_interface' so the the code directly communicatres with the required topics that are subscribed by Moveit!
 2. Set the 'planning pipeline id' and 'planner id' to 'move_group_interface'
 3. Define a 'target pose' and set it 'move_group_interface'